tournepivoine/shinpokered-fr/README.md

   - Link battling between a lite branch build and any other non-lite branch build
   - Link battling between builds of dissimilar revisions
 - A revision control function has been added that will cancel unsupported cable links
+- Link functions via 3DS hardware and its Virtual Console emulator are not supported at this time

 #Changelog From the Last Full Release